ammitra/TopHBoostedAllHad/README.md

 # about this branch
-This branch is meant to investigate the post-APV changes to TIMBER, and specifically, running selection on all new files.
+We are now considering $T^{\prime}\to t\phi$ and investigating the post-APV changes to TIMBER, specifically, running selection on all new files.

 We are using the CR defined by: